Opentrons/opentrons/api/docs/v2/tutorial.rst

 On a Robot
 ^^^^^^^^^^

-The simplest way to run your protocol on an OT-2 is to use the `Opentrons App <https://opentrons.com/ot-app>`_.
+The simplest way to run your protocol on a Flex or OT-2 is to use the `Opentrons App <https://opentrons.com/ot-app>`_.
 Once you’ve installed the app and connected to your robot, navigate to the **Protocol** tab.
 Click **Choose File…** and open your protocol from the file picker.
 You should see “Protocol - Serial Dilution Tutorial” (or whatever ``protocolName`` you entered in the metadata) in a banner at the top of the page.

 If you have any remaining calibration tasks to do, you can finish them up here.
 Below the calibration section is a preview of the initial deck state.
 Optionally you can run Labware Position Check, or you can go ahead and click **Proceed to Run**.